The 5 reasons your workplace needs an AED

 February is Heart Month in Canada.
 This month is about focusing on the importance of cardiovascular health and how to reduce the risk of cardiovascular disease.

-In the city, it takes an average of eight minutes for an ambulance to arrive on scene.
-In rural areas, it can take up to 25.
-How long would it take you to get help on your worksite?
+It takes eight minutes on average for an ambulance to arrive on scene in a city.
+In rural areas, it can take up to 25 minutes.

-An Automated External Defibrillator (AED) is a small, portable and easy-to-use electronic device that assesses the heart of a person in cardiac arrest for a shockable rhythm.
+An automated external defibrillator (AED) is a small, portable and easy-to-use electronic device that assesses the heart of a person in cardiac arrest for a shockable rhythm.
 It guides the user to deliver a shock if necessary to allow the heart to return to a normal rhythm or perform CPR until professional help arrives.
-When CPR and an AED are administered within the first two minutes, the chances of survival increase 90 per cent.*
+When CPR and an AED are administered within the first two minutes, the chance of survival increases dramatically.

-Here are my top five reasons why you should consider investing in one for you workplace.
+Here are my top five reasons why you should consider investing in one for your workplace.

 1. Having an AED can make the difference between life and death

 Sudden cardiac arrest can happen anywhere and at any time.

 When the heart stops beating, blood stops circulating.
 Brain death can begin in as little as three minutes.